nikolasstow/MarvelQuery/docs/configuration.md

+# Configuration

 ## Initialization: `MarvelQuery.init()`

 The `init` function initializes the MarvelQuery library with your API keys and configuration settings.
 It returns the `query` function, ensuring that no queries can be created without proper initialization.
+The function has two arguments, the public and private keys for the Marvel API, and configuration options detailed below.

 ```ts
 const query = MarvelQuery.init({